rrozansk/SPaG/README.md

 ## Generator

-The base generator is the object which all generators must inherit from.
-It is responsible for allowing easy getting and setting of the same set of options across all generators as well as providing basic protections against bad option combinations, program input, and generator output.
+The base generator is an object which all generators must inherit from.
+It is responsible for allowing easy configuration of options across all generators as well as providing basic protections against bad option combinations, program input, and generator output.
 It also allows easy reuse of language generators to compile many specifications into the same output language while allowing easy configuration option changes between generation.

 # Generators